przemek-nowicki/mean-crud-app/README.md

 * Install angular cli `npm install -g @angular/cli`
 * note: npm version > 7.6.0 (async/await support is necessary).
 Developed on v9.8.0;
 * Install app dependencies `npm install`
+# Run mongodb e.g. to run a mongodb process as a daemon execute this command `mongod --dbpath mongo/data`

 ## Development server - frontend

-Run `npm start` or `npm  serve` for a dev frontend server.
+Run `npm start` for a dev frontend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Development server - backend